 Below is a summary of the Centrica plc Group's (Group) operational reporting structure.
-The CSS financial data has been extracted from the Centrica plc Annual Report and Accounts 2019 operating segments rather than with reference to specific legal entities.
-Certain activities included in the Group's operating segments have been excluded from the Generation and Supply segments of the CSS on the basis they are non-licensed activities (for example Business Services and trading activity unrelated to Generation or Supply) as illustrated below.
-The Centrica plc Annual Report and Accounts 2019 provides operating segment results in note 4.
+The CSS financial data has been extracted from the Centrica plc Annual Report and Accounts 2020 operating segments rather than with reference to specific legal entities.
+Certain activities included in the Group's operating segments have been excluded from the Generation and Supply segments of the CSS on the basis they are non-licensed activities (for example Services and Solutions and other trading activity unrelated to Generation or Supply) as illustrated below.
+The Centrica plc Annual Report and Accounts 2020 provides operating segment results in note 4.
 A full reconciliation between the relevant operating segment results and those disclosed for 'Domestic Supply', 'Non-Domestic Supply' and 'Generation' in this CSS is provided at the end of the report.